Rules & Guidelines

 The following questions will be asked on the entry form in order for you to explain your entry and how it was evaluated

-- What problem or concern are you trying to solve or mitigate?
-Describe the need for your message/campaign?
+• What problem or concern are you trying to change?

-- Estimated Campaign Budget including costs of the creative process, production, and dissemination, including cash and in-kind costs.
+• Estimated Campaign Budget including costs of the creative process, production, and dissemination, including cash and in-kind costs (Campaign only).

 Judging